jgeraigery/SpotlightHelp/pages/ConnectUnix/unix_connect_requirements.md

 * who

-### Additional Server Software for Ubuntu
+### Additional Server Software
 Install the **sysstat** package.
-On Ubuntu the **sysstat** package is not installed by default.
+On Ubuntu and SUSE the **sysstat** package is not installed by default.
 If this package is not installed the Spotlight Overview page Storage panel Disk Activity metrics and Disk Writes/Reads flows will show no data.

+#### Install on Ubuntu

-Install by command:
+Install the **sysstat** package on Ubuntu by command:

 ```
 apt-get install sysstat